 How to Maximize Your Future Aeroplan Rewards

-Even though is new Aeroplan program is just getting started, there are a few things you can do right out of the gate to make sure you maximize points.
+Even though the overhauled Aeroplan program is still relatively new, there are a few things you can do right out of the gate to make sure you maximize points.
 Here are a few tips:

 - Pool your points ASAP.
 Create your family sharing plan to pool those points, book hotels and rentals through partners and shop in the Aeroplan eStore.